 The Alliance for a Healthier Generation works to address one of the nation’s leading public health threats – childhood obesity.
 The goal of the Alliance is to reduce the prevalence of childhood obesity by 2015, and to empower kids nationwide to make healthy lifestyle choices.

 Neighborhood Bike Works (NBW) is a youth development organization serving youth from ages 8 to 18.
-NBW has several locations throughout Philadelphia.
-To see which location is closest to your neighborhood check out their website for more information.
+NBW is located in West Philadelphia on the Penn Campus, and operates a retail shop in North Philadelphia near Temple University.
+Check out their website for more information.
 Since 1996, NBW has offered classes on bike repair & bike safety after school, on weekends, and in the summer.
 By completing the classes and fixing up used bikes donated by the community, students can earn a bike for themselves with a helmet and a lock.

 nrgBalance (short for “energy balance”) is a health promotion brand developed by the Center for Nutrition and Activity Promotion at Penn State Hershey Children’s Hospital (Center). nrgBalance provides school and community health leaders with resources and programs to encourage youth and their families to eat healthy and be active.